 And yes, for Rust in particular some kind of interior mutability will have to be used to enforce the borrow checking rules.

-Previously on linux std::sync::Mutex used boxed pthread mutex since the pthread API requires stable address even between move.
+std::sync::Mutex used boxed pthread mutex since the pthread API requires stable address even between move.
 Since the mutex is placed in process heap it couldn't be used within shmem.
 But now it uses inline futex so it's OK now.

 The windows impl definitely isn't interprocess because it uses a SRW lock which is documented as not supporting interprocess locking, so it definitely wouldn't be cross platform if you used the std Mutex.